joomlatools/joomlatools-console/README.md

 For a `plugin` type you should use the `--folder` option specify the plugin group that will get registered with the record.
 Note that the default is 'system'.

     joomla extension:register testsite myplugin --folder=content

+For a `language` type you should use the `--element` option to ensure your language files can be loaded correctly.

+	joomla extension:register testsite spanglish --element --element en-GB

 Other options: `--enabled`, `--client_id`